-The motor vehicle market is extensive and even within one manufacturer’s range there can be multiple variants of each model.
-Differentiating between each individual car can be challenging and confusing to buyers.
+The motor vehicle market is extensive, and even within one manufacturer’s range, there can be multiple variants of each model.
+Differentiating between each car can be challenging and confusing to buyers, especially when considering business car loan rates.
 There are many different strategies and processes that people use to decide which car they are going to buy.
-Some go for price, some for function, some stay loyal to a trusted brand and some put their trust in the judges and purchase vehicles which have received awards.
+Some go for price, some for function, some stay loyal to a trusted brand, and some put their trust in the judges and purchase vehicles that have received awards.

 Car makers appear to highly covet their awards, using the ‘car of the year’ badges in their advertising to attract buyers.
 Why wouldn’t someone want to own the ‘car of the year’?
 At Jade Car Loans we know that many people select a car based on the awards and reviews from the experts.

-So what should you know about car awards before you make that all-important purchase decision?
-Who are judges?
-What is the criteria?
+So what should you know about car awards before you make that all-important purchase decision, especially if you're considering ABN car finance?
+Who are the judges?
+What are the criteria?
 What cars are included?
 Is it a transparent process?
 Are all cars in a category considered?
 Yes, there are a lot of issues to consider.

 Jade Car Loans has taken at least a shallow dive if not a deep dive, into the somewhat mysterious world of car awards to provide our customers with a level of enlightenment.

 It doesn’t take much of a search to reveal that there are several different car awards programs.
 To be clear, car awards are different from top selling cars.
 The top selling lists that are routinely released by the automotive industry are based on actual sales of new cars in different categories.
 Car awards are judged by a panel and according to the process and criteria determined by the organisation running the awards program.
 So, when considering a car loan for business, it's essential to note that a highly awarded car may not necessarily be a top seller and vice versa.